unchartedsoftware/salt-core/README.md

   }
 }

-// Tile Generator, with appropriate coord, input, intermediate and output types for bin and tile aggregators (CountAggregator and MaxMinAggregator, in this case)
+// A series ties the value extractors, projection and bin/tile aggregators together.
+// We'll be tiling counts of records per bin, and max/min of the counts per tile
-@transient val gen = new MapReduceTileGenerator(sc, cExtractor, proj, vExtractor, CountAggregator, MaxMinAggregator)
+// We'll also divide our tiles into 32x32 bins so that the output is readable. val series = new Series((32, 32), cExtractor, projection, vExtractor, CountAggregator, MaxMinAggregator)

+// which tiles are we generating? val request = new TileSeqRequest(Seq((0,0,0), (1,0,0)), projection)

-// Flip the switch
+// Tile Generator object, which houses the generation logic
+@transient val gen = new MapReduceTileGenerator[(Int, Int, Int)](sc)

-val result = gen.generate(frame, (32, 32), request)
+// Flip the switch by passing in the series and the request val result = gen.generate(rdd, Seq(series), request)

-// Try to read some values from bins result.map(t => (t.coords, t.bins)).collect
+// Try to read some values from bins, from the first (and only) series result.map(t => (t(0).coords, t(0).bins)).collect
 ```

 # Mosaic Library Contents